 Assure has made substantial investments to make its revenue cycle management function more data-driven, analytical, and automated.
-This modernization facilitated successful state-level arbitrations in 2022.
+This modernization facilitated successful state-level arbitrations in 2022 and federal arbitrations in 2023.
 Success in arbitration supported improving cash flow.
-There is currently a backlog of claims awaiting federal arbitration that we anticipate will begin in earnest in 2023.
 Many IONM competitors, particularly smaller peers that remain reliant on third-party billing companies lack the analytics and transparency to similarly leverage opportunities presented by the arbitration process.
+Going forward, the Company intends to continue to seek arbitration opportunities related to uncollected accounts receivable and offer billing and collections services to third parties.